 - Humans destroy disproportionately.

-- Technology allows us to destroy far beyond what a system can balance (e.g. a logging operation).
+- Technology allows us to destroy far beyond what a system can balance (e.g. a logging or mining operation).

-- We as individuals and as a culture have little respect for balance, because of the break from nature.
+- We as individuals and as a culture have little respect for balance, since our break from nature.

 - Our direct outputs (trash and sewage) are heavily contaminated.